-Almost seven months to the day his family learned Soleiman Faqiri died inside a small Ontario prison cell, a coroner's report has been released listing injuries the 30-year-old suffered in the final minutes of his life.
+Almost seven months to the day his family learned Soleiman Faqiri died inside a small Ontario prison cell, a coroner's report has been released listing a litany of injuries the 30-year-old suffered in the final minutes of his life.

 Until now, his grief-stricken family has known little about how their son and brother, who had a history of schizophrenia and was awaiting a bed at a mental health facility, according to their lawyer, died in the province's custody.

 The long-awaited report, released July 11, says it's highly likely that an inquest will be called to probe just what happened on the afternoon that Faqiri died.

 And while it reveals no clear cause of death, it sheds light on the moments before Faqiri died after guards entered his cell at the Central East Correctional Centre in Lindsay, Ont., on Dec.
 15 — 11 days after he was arrested on charges of assault and uttering threats.

 What is clear, says the report, is that all of the more than 50 signs of recent injury identified on Faqiri's body were caused by "blunt impact trauma."